Cookies

 • Add the dry ingredients into the creamed butter and mix until a dough is formed.

-• Lay some cling wrap on your counter and spoon your dough on top and form a log.
+• Lay some cling wrap on your counter and spoon your dough on top and form a log about 17 inches long.
 Roll up the log like a sausage and chill the dough for at least 1 hour or pop in the freezer and freeze for up to 8 weeks.

-• Once your dough is chilled, preheat your oven to 350°F (180°C).
+• Preheat your oven to 350°F (180°C).
 Line 2 cookie sheets with parchment paper and set aside.

 • Slice the cookies around ¼ inch thick.
 Place the cookies about 2 inches apart on the prepared cookie sheet.